Weibo scraps celebrity list after Chinese state condemns ‘irrational fan’ culture

 The newspaper says that this area of showbusiness is a “multi-party conspiracy to encircle and suppress fans” carried out by “artists, brands, platforms, brokerage teams, etc.”

-Popular platforms in China on which fans interact with celebrities also include Bilibili, live-streaming site Kuaishou, and ByteDance-backed Douyin.
+Popular platforms in China on which fans interact with celebrities also include Bilibili, live-streaming site Kuaishou, and ByteDance-backed app Douyin – which is known everywhere else in the world as TikTok.

-Last month, China’s internet watchdog said it had fined Weibo ansd online platforms operated by e-commerce company Alibaba and gaming firm Tencent for promoting content involving children.
+Last month, China’s internet watchdog said it had fined Weibo and online platforms operated by e-commerce company Alibaba and gaming firm Tencent for promoting content involving children.

 Last month, Weibo, Alibaba’s e-commerce marketplace Taobao, Tencent’s QQ messaging service, Kuaishou, and e-commerce service Xiaohongshu were fined for distributing online “stickers” or short videos involving children in sexually-suggestive poses – the Cyberspace Administration of China said in a statement.